oroinc/documentation/backend/integrations/index.rst

 Comparison of Integration Approaches
 ------------------------------------

-The selection of the integration approach relies on the particular needs of the systems being integrated, along with factors including capacity of data, real-time needs, and available technical knowledge.
+The selection of the integration approach relies on the particular needs of the integrated systems, along with factors including capacity of data, real-time needs, and available technical knowledge.

 OroIntegrationBundle-Based
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This approach provides means to achieve a seamless integration with third-party systems.
+This approach provides a means to achieve seamless integration with third-party systems.
 This is the only way to integrate payment and shipping methods.

 Native application extensions provide a seamless user experience, as they are integrated directly into the existing application.
 Integration can be fully configured and controlled within the Oro application's user interface.
 In many cases, you can achieve real-time interactions and data synchronization.
-This integration can also handle system events internally and immediately initiate synchronization of data upon occurrence.
+This integration can also handle system events internally and immediately initiate data synchronization upon occurrence.

-Extending a native application allows you to leverage existing features and functionalities and help you benefit from the security features and user access control.
+Extending a native application allows you to leverage existing features and functionalities and helps you benefit from the security features and user access control.

 .. hint:: **Things to Consider**: Developing native extensions can be time-consuming and may require specialized knowledge.
 Regular updates and maintenance are necessary to keep the extension aligned with the application's updates.

 Import/Export-Based
 ^^^^^^^^^^^^^^^^^^^

-Import-Export based approach allows to integrate third-party systems based on the files-exchange pattern.
+The Import/Export-based approach allows you to integrate third-party systems based on the file-exchange pattern.
 It makes integrating systems with different technologies and data formats easier.
-You do not need to know a lot about each system, only the export format, import format, and data transformation logic.
+You only need to know a little about each system: the export format, import format, and data transformation logic.
 Import-export integration is typically easy to set up and maintain, which makes it accessible to non-Oro developers.
 You can also schedule imports and exports to automate data transfer.

 .. hint::  **Things to Consider:**

-           * Import-Export processes may introduce latency, especially when dealing with large datasets or frequent updates.
+           * Import/Export processes may introduce latency, especially when dealing with large datasets or frequent updates.
            * Data loss or duplication can occur if the import/export process is not managed carefully.
            * Complex data mapping and transformation may require additional tools or custom development.
            * Not all entities have import-export functionality, therefore, custom development will be necessary for those entities.